pinting/rss-prefetch-proxy/README.md

 This proxy fills the `content:encoded` field of an RSS feed with the actual content.

-Powered by Readability.js from Mozzila.
+Powered by Readability.js from Mozilla.

 ## TODOs